Strangers in a Strange Land

 After a pause and an uncertain look, she said, "Si, pero… ustedes son un poco raro." ("Yes, but… you guys are a bit strange.")

 Yes, strange because we weren't Colombian.
 Venecia is so off-the-beaten-path that she wasn't sure how to check in foreigners!

 Since, our motto is "Do what others don't," this was music to our ears.
 And our stay in Venecia ended up being a wonderful, unconventional symphony.

-The only downside was it wasn’t easy finding information about things to do in Valencia, where to stay, and where to eat.
-But we found the answers, and here we’re sharing it.
+The only downside was it wasn't easy finding information about things to do in Valencia, where to stay, and where to eat.
+But we found some answers, and here we're sharing them.